 - In Stellaris "Tomb Worlds", planets whose native sapient life wiped themselves out in a nuclear war, often host pre-sentient insectoids that can be uplifted, enabling easier colonization of other Tomb Worlds.
 Earth randomly generates as a Tomb World disturbingly often.

-- In the backstory of Splatoon, humans rendered themselves extinct via global warming, and so eventually the ancestors of the Inklings (squid), Octolings, and other sea creatures came on land and went through a new process of evolution before eventually starting their own civilization.
+- In the backstory of Splatoon, humans rendered themselves and most other land animals extinct via global warming, and so eventually various sea creatures like squids, octopuses, jellyfish, etc. crawled their way onto land and went through a new process of evolution into more humanoid forms, becoming the Inklings, Octarians, etc. and eventually starting their own civilizations.

 - Mentioned in Best Fiends, where Lapoleon the cockroach is mentioned as being prepped to being the "Emperor of Everything", thanks to being able to withstand atomic blasts.